Triskele37/ffxiv-completionist/documentation/Feature Todo.md

 - "Legacy Quest" section for removed quests
 - xivapi CLI option to re-cache only content with app/cache diffs
 - "MERGE_WHEN_NEW" set of keys for xivapi content
+- patch column everywhere
+- auto-updater?
+- "spotlight" when searching (scroll to maybe?)

 **Change**
 - Remove ENpcResident from xivapi script